Community

 Limiting local disruption

-Underground mining 200m to 300m below ground will avoid noise disturbance
+Underground mining will avoid noise disturbance

 Potential to complete the pre-crushing stage underground